 Education and children’s rights

-The constitution establishes public educational institutions as secular and based on the Law of Education the students are protected from discrimination based on sex, gender, race, national or social origin, political and religious beliefs and property and social status.
-The Education Law (article 7) forbids religious organizations from proselytizing within schools.
+The Constitution establishes public educational institutions as secular and based on the legal framework regulating education students are protected from discrimination based on sex, gender, race, national or social origin, political and religious beliefs and property and social status.
+The framework emphasizes the importance of inclusivity and the promotion of human rights.

 Family, community and society